ashifolfi/Chisel/README.md

 # Disclaimer
 Hammer icon is used as a placeholder and will be replaced.
 I am not affiliated with Valve and this project does not contain and will not contain any copyrighted source engine code at all.

+# Note for Contributions
-Everything that needs to be recreated from source must be done without any actual Source Engine code.
+Everything that needs to be recreated from source must be done without any actual Source Engine code if possible

+C# script contributions are not allowed.
+Scripts must be written in GDScript as I do not have a C# environment setup for godot